mhauri/blogposts/magento2-custom-database-connection/item.md

 mg2-codegen template:generate customDBConnection
 ```

 That's all.
-I hope this will help you when adding your custom databases.
+I hope this will help you when you add your custom databases.
 It was not so easy for me to find out the right way to do it but it was great to see that Magento2 is properly prepared for it.